Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 Where can I buy blood pressure cuffs in bulk for my hospital?

 MedLinket ships worldwide from our Shenzhen headquarters.
-We offer volume pricing, free compatibility verification, and sample programs.
+We offer volume pricing, free compatibility verification, sample programs for clinical evaluation, and OEM/ODM services.
 Contact us or email shopify@medlinket.com for a tailored quote.

-This article is informational and does not replace your device manufacturer's Instructions for Use (IFU) or your facility's infection-control policy.
+Disclaimer: This article is informational and does not replace your device manufacturer's Instructions for Use (IFU) or your facility's infection-control policy.
 Always follow local regulations and clinical judgment.
-Blood pressure cuff sizing recommendations in this guide are consistent with published AHA and ACC/AHA guidelines and are intended for general reference.
+Cuff sizing recommendations are consistent with published AHA and ACC/AHA guidelines and are intended for general reference.
 For specific clinical decisions, consult a qualified healthcare professional.

 Complete Guide to Pediatric Pulse Oximeters: Differences From Adult Pulse Ox